To provide homes to qualified Navajo Veterans.

 Furthermore, in 1971, by Resolution CMA-25-71, the Navajo Tribal Council (NTC) established what is now The

-Department of Navajo Veterans Affairs (DNVA) to address numerous issues that Navajo Veterans are facing, i.e.
+Navajo Nation Veterans Administration to address numerous issues that Navajo Veterans are facing, i.e.

 to include providing guidance in obtaining VA benefits which they may be eligible for such as home loans, education,